Vxrpenter/Updater/README.md

 </div>

 ## What is Updater?
 Updater is a kotlin (java) library for update management.
 It has integration with platforms like *GitHub*, *Modrinth*, *Spigot* and more to allow easy setup without much work.
-It allows users to specify a custom version schema, that allows you to customize your versions as you like.
+It allows users to specify a custom version schema that allows you to customize your versions as you like.

 ## Installation